Mill Brook Open Space Survey

 - Estimated annual maintenance costs and capital related expenditures

-In October it is expected that the committee will provide a draft recommendation plan to the Town Council.
+In October the committee met and forwarded a draft recommendation plan to the Town Council.
+The Town Council approved the draft plan as presented during their 2/19/19 meeting.